arangodb/docs/3.10/indexing-which-index.md

   The operations in a persistent index have logarithmic complexity.

-  Since ArangoDB 3.10, persistent indexes allow storing additional attributes in the index that can be used to cover more queries (`storedValues` index attribute).
+  Persistent indexes allow you to store additional attributes in the index that can be used to cover more queries (`storedValues` index option).
-  These additional attributes cannot be used for lookups/filtering or sorting, but they can be used for projections.
-The additional attributes in `storedValues` are also not checked for uniqueness in unique indexes.
+  These additional attributes can be used for projections but not for lookups/filtering or sorting.

-  Also since ArangoDB 3.10, persistent indexes can optionally have an in-memory hash cache in front of them.
-The hash cache can be used to speed up index lookups for queries that cover all index attributes using equality lookups (`==`).
-The hash cache cannot be used for range scans, partial lookups or sorting.
-By default, persistent indexes will not have an in-memory cache, so it must be explicitly enabled using the `cacheEnabled` flag when creating an index.
+  You can optionally let persistent indexes cache equality lookups (`==`) to speed up index lookups for queries that cover all index attributes (`cacheEnabled` index option).

 - **TTL index**: the TTL index provided by ArangoDB can be used for automatically removing expired documents from a collection.